Submodular problems - approximations and algorithms: Some of the submodular minimization problems solved here

 It is interesting to note that the formulation is monotone when for all clauses $C_j$ $S^+(j)=\emptyset$ or in all clauses $S^-(j)=\emptyset$.
 (In the latter case need to transform the $x$ variables to $x'$ with $x'=-x$.)
 Indeed in these instances the boolean expression is uniform and the problem is trivially solved setting all variables to FALSE in the first case, or to TRUE in the latter case.

+Although SM-MINSAT is not of covering type, it is nevertheless a round-up SM2, as can be easily verified, and therefore there is no restriction on $f()$ for the $2$-approximation algorithm to apply.

 {\bf MIN-2SAT}.
 The MIN-2SAT problem is defined for a 2SAT CNF with each clause containing at most two variables.
-The goal is to find a least weight collection of variables that are set to true, so that the respective 2SAT CNF is satisfied.
-Although finding a satisfying assignment to a 2SAT can be done in polynomial time, Even et al. \cite{EIS}, finding an assignment that minimizes the number, or the weight, of the true variables in NP-hard.
+The goal is to find a truth assignment, satisfying all clauses, with the least weight collection of variables that are set to true.
+Although finding a satisfying assignment to a 2SAT can be done in polynomial time, Even et al. \cite{EIS}, finding an assignment that {\em minimizes} the number, or the weight, of the true variables in NP-hard.

 Let $X$ be the set of true variables, and $x_i=1$ if the $i$th variable is set to true, and $0$ otherwise.
 Each constraint here has up to two variables and thus this problem is in the class SM2.
 Consequently we get for this problem a $2$-approximation in polynomial time.
-The construction of the graph is given in \cite{Hoc02}.
+The general SM-MIN-2SAT does {\em not} have the round-up property and therefore the $2$-approximation algorithm applies for $f()$ {\em monotone} submodular function.

-Additional problems related to finding maximum biclique -- a clique in a bipartite graph -- are also formulated in two variables per inequality in \cite{Hoc98}.
-Therefore all the corresponding submodular minimization problems are also either solved in polynomial time, if monotone, or have a polynomial time $2$-approximation.
+Additional problems related to finding maximum biclique -- a clique in a bipartite graph -- are also formulated in two variables per inequality, in \cite{Hoc98}.
+For these problems, all the corresponding submodular minimization problems are either monotone, and thus solved in polynomial time, or have a polynomial time $2$-approximation.